MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-a-script-to-add-users-to-a-hold-in-ediscovery.md

      Import-Module ExchangeOnlineManagement
      Connect-IPPSSession
    }
-   # Get user credentials to connect to SPO Management Shelll
+   # Get user credentials to connect to SPO Management Shell
    $credentials = Get-Credential -Message "Type your credentials again to connect to SharePoint Online Management Shell"
    # Load the SharePoint assemblies from the SharePoint Online Management Shell
    # To install, go to https://go.microsoft.com/fwlink/p/?LinkId=255251